-The Council’s five Scrutiny Committees play an important role in reviewing and shaping services and policy and act as a critical friend to decision makers.
+The Council’s four Scrutiny Committees play an important role in reviewing and shaping services and policy and act as a critical friend to decision makers.

 Scrutiny Committees do not make decisions but can request to pre-scrutinise future items of Cabinet business in order to provide feedback and/or make recommendations prior to a decision being taken.

 Similarly, Scrutiny Committees may be asked to look at a particular item of business in detail before providing feedback and/or recommendations to either the Cabinet or Full Council to inform decision making.
 Often, this work is carried out by Scrutiny Working Groups made up of elected Members from the relevant Scrutiny Committee.

 Where and When do Scrutiny Meetings Take Place?

 Meetings of Scrutiny are open to the public and are held in different locations across the County Borough so as to be accessible to residents.

 Scrutiny Committees are politically balanced and include elected members from different political groups.

 Scrutiny Chairs are divided between political groups using a formula which takes into account the political make up of the Council